lazd/gulp-karma/README.md

 #### options.*

 Any Karma option can be passed as part of the options object.
 See [Karma Configuration] for a complete list of options. **Note:** It's best practice to put options in your Karma config file.

+## Notes

+## Task return value

+Karma runs asynchronously.
+When using `action: 'run'` in a task, you should return the stream so gulp knows the task finished.

+## Watching

+Due to the way Karma works, using `gulp.watch` to watch files results in contrived usage that doesn't work as expected in some cases.
+As a result, Karma's watch mechanism is employed to make usage of this plugin as straight forward as possible.

+## Globs

+Globs are resolved before they're sent to Karma, so if you add a new file that matches a glob you passed using `gulp.src('test/*').pipe(karma)`, it won't be caught by Karma.

 [Karma Configuration]: http://karma-runner.github.io/0.10/config/configuration-file.html